konnir/IssarVideos/tests/README.md

    - Ensure no other instances are running

 3. **Import errors**

    - Run tests from the project root directory
    - Ensure all dependencies are installed

+4. **Data validation errors**
+   - Verify test data matches new structure (no Platform, Hebrew_Title, Length, Title fields)
+   - Check that Story field is properly handled as optional
+   - Ensure Tagger_1 empty values are correctly processed

 ### Getting Help

 - Check test output for specific error messages
 - Verify your environment setup
-- Run individual test types to isolate issues
+- Run individual test categories to isolate issues
+- Review the unified test runner logs for detailed execution flow